 Grant Guidelines

-Keith Haring (1958-1990) generously contributed his talents and resources to numerous causes.
-He conducted art workshops with children, created logos and posters for public service agencies, and produced murals, sculptures, and paintings to benefit health centers and disadvantaged communities.
-In 1989, Keith established a foundation to ensure that his philanthropic legacy would continue indefinitely.
+Keith Haring generously contributed his talents and resources to numerous causes.
+He conducted art workshops with children, created logos and posters for public service agencies, and produced murals, sculptures, and paintings to benefit health centers and underserved communities.
+Haring established the Keith Haring Foundation to ensure that his philanthropic legacy would continue indefinitely.

 Eligibility